jsigee87/text-pipeline/README.md

 ----

 ## Overview
 <p> This module contains several classes meant to provide a smooth process to clean text documents for preparation in NLP models, embedding generation, and other processes.
-Its goal is to provide a flexible way to pipeline and clean text while also allowing quick iteration and the ability to add your own functionality. </p>
+Its goal is to provide a flexible way to pipeline and clean text while also allowing quick iteration and the ability to add your own functionality.
+The source code can be found <a href="https://github.com/jsigee87/text-pipeline">here</a>.</p>

 <p> Separate modules are provided to execute individual pipeline steps.
 Each module requires a parameter called
 `name`